Castaway Cay Guide & Tips

 As for the real life backstory of Castaway Cay?
 It was previously known as Gorda Cay and was literally overtaken by an American businessman named Frank Barber used the on the airstrip as a hub for smuggling drugs into the United States, before ultimately being arrested.
 If you ask, some Crew Members will give you this real backstory to the island, although it is not the Disney-approved backstory, for obvious reasons.

 If you ask me, Disney should just sanitize the real backstory a bit and have Castaway Cay tell the story of rum-running in the Caribbean.
 The Pirates of the Caribbean films have certainly opened that door, and a rum-running backstory would make more sense on the context of the island and would be easier for guests to grasp.

-The Teen Beach is for…you guessed it…teens!
+The teen area is for…you guessed it…teens!
 We thought about pulling a 21 Jump Street and trying to infiltrate their beach, but I don’t have quite the boyish good looks of Jonah Hill, so we aborted this mission.
-Plus, it was pretty easy to see what this beach had to offer from the outside looking in.
 Basically, it’s a bunch of athletic activities like volleyball and tetherball.
 Actually, we’re pretty sure the games and activities here are open to guests of all ages, despite this being called the teen beach.
-So you can leave your disguises at home.
+You can leave your disguises at home.

 There are three BBQ locations on Castaway Cay that are included in the cost of the cruise, just like dining aboard the cruise ship.
 Cookie’s BBQ is located on the near side of the family beach, Cookie’s Too is located on the far side of the family beach, and Serenity Bay BBQ is the adult beach option.